ubernostrum/django-registration/docs/quickstart.rst

 ``ACCOUNT_ACTIVATION_DAYS``
     This is the number of days users will have to activate their accounts after registering.
-If a user does not activate within that period, the account will remain permanently inactive and may be deleted by maintenance scripts provided in ``django-registration``.
+If a user does not activate within that period, the account will remain permanently inactive unless a site administrator manually activates it.

 For example, you might have something like the following in your Django settings file::